 How Franchising Works

-Franchising is based on a relationship between two parties: the Franchisor and the franchisee.
+Franchising is based on a relationship between the Franchisor and the franchisee.
 The Franchisor is the business model owner, while the franchisee is an entrepreneur who pays to license the Franchisor's concepts and brand.

 Franchising is a popular way to grow a business because it allows the Franchisor to expand its reach quickly and with less risk than starting new locations from scratch.